Yen falls on draft G20 statement; oil slides

 "We gave (U.S.) oil many chances to get above $98 and test $100 a barrel.
 And it becomes a situation where we can't rally, so we sell it," said Richard Ilczyszyn, chief market strategist at iitrader.com LLC in Chicago.

-(Additional reporting by Richard Hubbard in London; Editing by Chizu Nomiyama, Nick Zieminski, Leslie Adler)
+(Additional reporting by Richard Hubbard in London; Editing by Chizu Nomiyama, Nick Zieminski, Leslie Adler and Andrew Hay)